andrew-smith-public/keywords/README.md

 **Proven Capabilities**
 - Successfully indexes and searches individual Parquet files efficiently
-- Search performance competitive with Apache DataFusion for selective queries on high-cardinality data
+- Search performance competitive with Apache DataFusion for selective queries on moderate-cardinality data
 - Can index approximately 15 million keywords in 4GB RAM for high cardinality data
 - Optimized indexing with multiple performance enhancements